rook/rook/Documentation/ceph-csi-drivers.md

 * RBD: See the [Block Storage](ceph-block.md) topic
 * CephFS: See the [Shared Filesystem](ceph-filesystem.md) topic

-The remainder of this topic is on the snapshotting feature of the RBD driver.

 ## RBD Snapshots

 Since this feature is still in [alpha